A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Geometric interpretation of the measures of damage

 \section{Geometric interpretation of the measures of damage}

-In \S~\ref{Damage characterization}, the measure of damage have been obtained using only physical arguments.
+In \S~\ref{Damage characterization}, the measures of damage have been obtained using only physical arguments.
 In this section, we provide a geometric interpretation of these measures.
 As mentioned earlier in ~\S~\ref{sec:Kinematics}, a body can be considered as a differentiable manifold.
 Therefore, one can also characterize the defects from a more geometric perspective by studying the local metrics, connections or curvatures in the material manifold.
 Our approach closely follows the work of Clayton (2012)~\cite{clayton2012anholonomic} and Paul and Freed (2020)~\cite{paul2020characterizing}.
-Here, we restrict our attention to the geometric interpretation of three damage mechanisms, viz., matrix cracking, fiber breakage, and delamination.
-For the case of debonding and interfacial slip, the characterization in \S~\ref{sec:debonding} is sufficient and a separate exposition on its geometric interpretation is not required.